llmcloud24/de.KCD-Summer-School-2024/Day_4/README.md

 ### Setup

 The proxy server in this case is created on the local machine or 'localhost'.
 To establish the SOCKS5 proxy a ssh connection with a specific port is created.
 To use the connection the browser proxy settings must be changed to use 'localhost' on the port defined in the ssh connection as a SOCKS5 proxy.
-Now the browser as the client can connect to the server in the de.NBI cloud.
+Now the browser (client) can connect to the server in the de.NBI cloud.

 ### SSH config